tianyili2017/HEVC-Complexity-Reduction/README.md

 For more details, please refer to the comments in these source codes.

-This program is used to evaluate the performance of our deep ETH-CNN based approach at All-Intra configuration.
+This program is used to evaluate the performance of our deep ETH-CNN+ETH-LSTM based approach at the Low-Delay-P configuration.

 ## Running Instructions